 3 Application and deployment scenarios for these systems

-[Editor’s Note: a view was expressed that it should be possible for section 3.1 to be more succinct and more focused on the improvement in the technical aspects of remote sensing with a few applications as examples.
-And that some of the examples are too detailed in non-radiocommunication aspects not related to the work of the ITU-R. Contributions are solicited to the March 2026 meeting of WP 7B which will seek to address these issues.]

-3.1 New applications
+3.1 Applications

 Satellite remote sensing offers a wide range of applications and consequent socioeconomic benefits, making it an indispensable tool for governments, businesses, and researchers worldwide.

-Today, remote-sensing data is instrumental in optimising resource usage, a crucial aspect of sustainable development.
-It also aids in preparing for and protecting people from natural disasters, monitoring climate patterns, and adjusting agricultural, shipping, and development practices to optimise emission efficiency.
-Additionally, it is used to safeguard people from non-state armed actors and ensure the safe delivery of humanitarian aid and establishment of humanitarian corridors.
+It aids in the preparation for natural disasters and adjusting agricultural, shipping, and development practices to optimise efficiency.
+Additionally, it is used to provide information facilitating the safe delivery of humanitarian aid and establishment of humanitarian corridors.
 In the following sections some possible remote sensing applications are described in detail.

-3.1.1 Disaster management and early warning
+3.1.1 Disaster management, early warning, and emergency response

 Disasters can cause drastic environmental changes.
 A large amount of spatial data is required for managing the disasters and to assess their impacts and space-based remote sensing systems can provide vital information over large areas in near-real-time intervals as well as supplementary information at short-time and long-time intervals.